Bert M. Fernald: Senate career

 In 1916 he was elected as a Republican to the U.S. Senate by defeating Kenneth C.M.
 Sills, who was then Dean of Bowdoin College, to fill the vacancy caused by the death of Edwin C. Burleigh.
 In the Senate, Fernand took office on September 12, 1916 and was initially "a radical in his party", but eventually "became one of the staunchest of the Old Guard as he rose to an important position".
 In his first term, he opposed farm credit measures being debated in Congress, disputing claims that deflation in the aftermath of World War I disproportionately affected farmers.
 Fernald was reelected in 1918, and in 1919, he "rose to the defense of the packers, then under criticism by the Federal Trade Commission", characterizing the regulation of that industry as "badgering, harrying and heckling American business interests".
 He supported President Calvin Coolidge, but opposed U.S. entry into the Permanent Court of International Justice.
-He was reelected again in 1924 and served until his death.
-He died in West Poland, Maine on August 23, 1926, aged 68.
+He was reelected again in 1924 and served until his death on August 23, 1926.

 Personal life, death, and legacy

 Fernald married Annie Keene in 1877, with whom he had a daughter and a son.
 A large man, in 1909, Fernald was a speaker at the annual meeting, in Portland, of the "New England Fat Men's Association", all of whose members had to weigh at least 201 pounds.

-Fernald died at his home in West Portland, Maine, following a ten-day illness, at the age of 68.
+Fernald died at his home in West Poland, Maine, following a ten-day illness, at the age of 68.
 The Fernald family farm is still in existence.
 Its white barn has the name Fernald Family Farm in black visible from the road.